microsoft/vision-datasets/README.md

 #### Multitask DatasetInfo

-The `dataset_info` for multitask is not very different from single task.
+The `DatasetInfo` for multitask is not very different from single task.
 A `'tasks'` section will be found in the json and the `'type'` of the dataset is `'multitask'`.
 Within each task, it wraps the info specific to that task.

 Below is an example for `'iris'` format, but the general idea applies to `'coco'` format as well.